As all maintained schools do, we follow the National Curriculum which covers a range of subject;

 Alderman Payne Primary School - Curriculum Intent

 We passionately believe that the primary school curriculum has a broader purpose than just teaching “facts”.
 The aim of our curriculum is to develop skills of perseverance, resilience, and a mistake being the opportunity to learn something new.
-We want our children to be
+We want our children to be inquisitive and to have the skills of enquiry and critical thinking, drawing on their love of reading.

 Our curriculum is used as a basis to stimulate children’s learning in a creative inclusive way.
 This cross curricular approach engages children and supports their understanding of what happens in the wider world.
-As most of our children live in small villages, we want to enhance the children's pride in their local area, but also to widen their understanding of the
+As most of our children live in small villages, we want to enhance the children's pride in their local area, but also to widen their understanding of the larger world.

 We want them to share our values of respect for all groups of people as well as themselves, in order that they can become active, kind and generous citizens of the world.